Projects

 North Macedonia is in a process of transformation, both economically and politically.
 Different population groups fight for recognition.
 Segregation in schools has long been part of everyday life.
 North Macedonia is now well on the way to inclusion: children with special educational needs and children from marginalized groups are fully integrated into mainstream schools.
 We support schools and teachers in achieving this ambitious goal.

-- 2039 teachers who benefit from further training
+- 3'925 teachers who will benefit from further training

 Serbia's society is still shaped by the last war and unresolved political conflicts.
 Nationalistic and authoritarian ideas are consolidated.
 This is particularly evident in the increase in discrimination against minorities.
 Through intercultural exchange, we tear down invisible borders and create a common basis of values.
 We educate children and young people about their rights and create co-determination mechanisms.

-- 1407 teachers who benefit from further training
+- 1'319 teachers who will benefit from further training

 The collapse of the Soviet Union led to the creation of new states.
 These had to manage the transition from a communist to a democratic form of government.
 So does Moldova.
 This process requires a fundamental rethinking and has not yet been completed.
 Also in the education system.
 With our projects we are committed to the right to education of children in Moldova.
 We identify children who do not attend school regularly and support them in catching up on school material.
 Together with universities we are developing a curriculum for intercultural education.